Grace Dangmei: International career

 She made her senior international debut at the AFC Qualifiers in 2013, and became a regular member of the women's national team.
 In the six years with the national team, she made 37 appearances and scored 14 goals.

 In November 2019, she played the first round of the Tokyo 2020 Olympics qualifying tournament at Myanmar.

 Later, at the 2019 South Asian Games, they clinched a gold, defeating Nepal.
 Her brace against Indonesia at the 2020 AFC Women's Olympic Qualifier Round 2 match, gave her popular fame.

 Grace represented India at the 2021 International Women's Football Tournament of Manaus, where they faced teams like Brazil, and Chile.
 She scored a goal against Venezuela on December 1, in their 2–1 defeat.

 On 7 September 2022, at the SAFF Women's Championship in Nepal, she scored a goal against Pakistan in their 3–0 win.
 In 2022, she played the AFC Women's Asian Cup.
 In August 2023, she played the 2022 Asian Games at Hangzhou, China.

+Retirement

+On 6 June 2026, she announced her retirement after captaining India to SAFF Women’s Championship title after seven years defeating Bangladesh 3-1 at Goa.
+She has represented the country 95 times and scored 24 goals.
+The victory brought her the third SAFF title after the 2016 and 2019 triumphs.